Learning Disabilities Program

 - Keep all tutoring appointments.

-Students must apply to the coordinator for tutoring as early as possible in the semester.
+You must apply to the coordinator for tutoring as early as possible in the semester.
 No tutoring applications will be accepted after the 10th week of the semester.

 Requests for testing accommodations must be made 10 days before the exam.